renxiaolong/Generalized-Network-Dismantling/README.md

 (python version will be ready soon)

-#### Version v1.1
+#### Major change after last release

-Add functions to generate a file that store the giant connected component (GCC) change with the removal of nodes from the network.
+- Add functions to generate a file that store the giant connected component (GCC) change with the removal of nodes from the network.

 #### Version v1.0

-The original code used to produce all the results in our pnas paper
+- The original code that used to produce all the results in our pnas paper

 ### Compilation